awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

   +

 **Check the Amazon SNS notification**
-In [Create an Amazon SNS topic that sends an SMS text message](iot-sns-rule.md#iot-sns-rule-create-sns-topic), refer to step 3 that describes how to test the Amazon SNS notification and test the notification to make sure the notification works\.
+In [Step 1: Create an Amazon SNS topic that sends an SMS text message](iot-sns-rule.md#iot-sns-rule-create-sns-topic), refer to step 3 that describes how to test the Amazon SNS notification and test the notification to make sure the notification works\.
   +

 **Check the Lambda function**
-In [Create an AWS Lambda function that sends a text message](#iot-lambda-rule-create-lambda), refer to step 5 that describes how to test the Lambda function using test data and test the Lambda function\.
+In [Step 1: Create an AWS Lambda function that sends a text message](#iot-lambda-rule-create-lambda), refer to step 5 that describes how to test the Lambda function using test data and test the Lambda function\.
   +

 **Check the role being used by the rule**